marcobellaccini/django-opqpwd/README.rst

 -----------

-1. Make sure you meet all software dependencies (Django REST Framework, scrypt, pycrypto, requests and, of course, Django).
+1. Make sure you meet all software dependencies (Django REST Framework, scrypt - you'll need libssl-dev for it, pycrypto, requests and, of course, Django).

 2. Add "opqpwd" and "rest_framework" (of course, you have to install Django REST Framework too!) to your INSTALLED_APPS setting like this::